checkly/docs.checklyhq.com/site/content/docs/private-locations/checkly-agent-guide.md

 ## Updating the agent container

-Since the agents are stateless, they are updated by replacing them or updating the image in place.
-An in-place upgrade is easiest as it keeps the previously defined environment variables.
-You can use this command to do an in-place upgrade of an agent container.
+Since the agents are stateless, they can be updated by replacing them or updating the image in place.
+If you don't have an existing process for upgrading containers, an in-place upgrade is easiest as it keeps the previously defined environment variables.

+You can use the [Watchtower tool](https://containrrr.dev/watchtower/) to do an in-place upgrade of an agent container.
 Ensure you have sufficient agent capacity as the agent container will have a short outage as it is upgraded.
 As agent shutdowns are graceful, no running checks will be lost:

 `docker run --rm -v /var/run/docker.sock:/var/run/docker.sock containrrr/watchtower --run-once <container-name-to-be-updated>`